Painter, Educator, Ceramicist

 AARON BOHROD: And Sloan was an advocate of his coming over and there were other people, more conservative people, who were afraid of him for some reason.
 He was too political, even though he seemed to be on the right side of where we were going, you know.
 But still he was considered to be too political and there was a big long fight about it.
 And so our man Sloan prevailed, I think, and Gross talked and he was a very popular teacher, and a lot of artists are. . .
 I never studied with him, although I met him there.
 A lot of artists owe a good deal of the way their art developed to instructions [from him].
-And later on, I think they went through the same kind of business with Hans Hoffman, although I think that Hoffman taught at the League for a very short time and then did his own teaching in _____ style with his own school.
+And later on, I think they went through the same kind of business with Hans Hofmann, although I think that Hofmann taught at the League for a very short time and then did his own teaching in _____ style with his own school.

 SUE ANN KENDALL: Right.
 Well, at some point in there—I think it was 1929, wasn’t it?—that you were married in New York.

 AARON BOHROD: Umm, that’s right.
 [And so I’m married to this dame in here who loves me,] who was home teaching in the school system in Chicago.

 SUE ANN KENDALL: Oh, she was from back here?

 AARON BOHROD: Yeah, we. . .
 Matter of fact, though I didn’t know at the time, we were born next door to each other.
 And the families, her family and my family, had kind of drifted apart, and finally wound up my dad had a grocery store and her family lived on Independence Boulevard a few blocks away where more secure people lived, and I delivered orders to them and got to know [Lucy].
 And we decided to get married.
 It was at a Christmas break that she came to New York, and we got married, and I stayed on, and she came home, worked, and then later on we were married again, for the sake of the folks, in a religious ceremony, _____’s _____.